The cavesson is the ultimate tool to help us with Straightness Training.

 Because the cavesson has been invented to teach the horse to bend, halt, place the head and hindquarters correctly and to make the body and limbs supple and flexible, without harming the mouth.

-Using a cavesson, it is possible to bend the horse laterally through the entire spine, from the first neck vertebra all the way to the tail.
-This lateral bending is required in all Straightness Training exercises, both during groundwork, longeing, work in hand and riding.
+So when using a cavesson, it is possible to bend the horse laterally through the entire spine: from the first neck vertebra all the way to the tail.

 Here are the most frequently asked questions about the cavesson:

 - What kind of cavesson is used in ST?

 - What to do if my horse is too sensitive to the cavesson?

 - How to prevent the throat latch to move?